cran-task-views/NumericalMathematics/NumericalMathematics.md

     computations such as reducing ratios of large factorials.
 -   Package `r pkg("frab")` provides methods to "add" two tables with the free Abelian group as the underlying structure.
+-   `r pkg("flint")` is an R interface to FLINT (<https://flintlib.org/>), a C library for number theory.
+FLINT provides C types and functions for arbitrary precision representation of and operations on standard rings (the integers, the integers modulo *n*, the rational, *p*-adic, real, and complex numbers) as well as vectors, matrices, polynomials, and power series over rings.
+FLINT implements midpoint-interval (or "ball") arithmetic in the real and complex numbers, enabling computation in arbitrary precision with rigorous propagation of errors.
+FLINT provides ball arithmetic implementations of many special mathematical functions, with high coverage of reference works such as the NIST Digital Library of Mathematical Functions (<https://dlmf.nist.gov/>).
+The R interface is incomplete and extended "as needed"; users wanting an R interface to a certain C type or function are encouraged to submit a request using `bug.report(package = "flint")`.

 ### Multiprecision and Symbolic Calculations